Bukhoree003/Modern-Ecommerce-Platforms/README.md

 **2.7 Opn Payments:** [Opn Payments](https://et.wordpress.org/plugins/omise/) has been integrated to expand our payment gateway options, providing customers with even more flexibility in how they pay for their purchases.

+**2.8 Contact Form 7:** [Conract From 7](https://th.wordpress.org/plugins/contact-form-7/") can manage multiple contact forms, plus you can customize the form and the mail contents flexibly with simple markup.
+The form supports Ajax-powered submitting, CAPTCHA, Akismet spam filtering and so on.

+**2.9 Chaty:** [Chaty](https://wordpress.org/plugins/chaty/") is a Floating Chat Widget plugin that user can click on link to get more contact with the website

 ## 3. Method
 My project leverages a pre-existing theme as the foundation for Boo Shop's E-Commerce Website.
 The theme is **Own Shope version: 1.2 By Spiracle Themes.** This theme comes equipped with essential design and user interface (UI) elements, product catalog features, responsive design, and more.
 We've tailored and enhanced this theme to meet our specific requirements, focusing on the following aspects: